Drive business decisions. Expand financial literacy. Develop vision and maintain strategy.

 Who Should Participate

-The leadership program is geared toward helping first through fourth year medical students as you continue on your journey to becoming a physician.
-Currently, the program is being offered at no charge to AMSA domestic medical student members.
+The leadership program is geared toward helping medical and premedical students develop leadership skills as you continue on your journey to becoming a physician.

 The Leadership Program is an eight-month series of live and on-demand webinars that will last approximately one hour.
-Most webinars will take place on Tuesday evenings at 7p, Eastern.
-The first webinar, however, will take place on Thursday, November 16.
-There will be some required online reading prior to some of the sessions that should take no more than 30 min each.
+Medical student sessions begin October 24, 2018, and premedical student sessions begin November 28, 2018.
+There will be some required online reading prior to some of the sessions that should take no more than 30 minutes each.
 A google group for discussion will be integrated into the program, as well.

 - Developing Vision and Maintaining Strategy